AUSTRAC's Information Publication Scheme (IPS) is below. As part of its IPS, AUSTRAC also publishes:

 AUSTRAC is Australia's anti-money laundering and counter-terrorism financing (AML/CTF) regulator and specialist financial intelligence unit (FIU).
 AUSTRAC was established in 1989 under the Financial Transaction Reports Act 1988 (FTR Act) as a statutory authority within the Attorney-General's portfolio and is continued in existence by section 209 of the Anti-Money Laundering and Counter-Terrorism Financing Act 2006 (AML/CTF Act).

 For information about the agency's structure, see AUSTRAC's Executive Committee and organisational structure.

 The AUSTRAC Chief Executive Officer (AUSTRAC CEO) is appointed under sections 211 and 214 of the AML/CTF Act.
-AUSTRAC's CEO, Mr Paul Jevtovic APM, was appointed on 17 November 2014.
+AUSTRAC's CEO, Ms Nicole Rose PSM, was appointed in November 2017.
 Section 214 of the AML/CTF Act states that the AUSTRAC CEO:

 - is to be appointed by the Minister by written instrument

 - is to be appointed on a full-time basis